-First Law of Thermodynamics – To understand the relation between heat and work first we need to understand the concept of internal energy.
-Just like mass, energy is always conserved i.e. it can neither be created nor destroyed but it can be transformed from one form to another.
-Internal energy is a thermodynamic property of the system that refers to the energy associated with the molecules of the system which includes kinetic energy and potential energy.
+Before we get into the first law of thermodynamics, we need to understand the relation between heat and work and the concept of internal energy.
+Just like mass, energy is always conserved, i.e., it can neither be created nor destroyed, but it can be transformed from one form to another.
+Internal energy is a thermodynamic property of the system that refers to the energy associated with the molecules of the system, which includes kinetic energy and potential energy.

-Whenever a system goes through any change due to interaction of heat, work and internal energy, it is followed by numerous energy transfer and conversions.
+Whenever a system goes through any change due to the interaction of heat, work and internal energy, it is followed by numerous energy transfers and conversions.
 However, during these transfers, there is no net change in the total energy.

 The first law of thermodynamics states that the energy of the universe remains the same.
 Though it may be exchanged between the system and the surroundings, it can’t be created or destroyed.
-The law basically relates to the changes in energy states due to work and heat transfer and defines the conservation of energy.
+The law basically relates to the changes in energy states due to work and heat transfer.
+It redefines the conservation of energy concept.